LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 2.138.TBD
 *Released*: TBD March 2022
 * Issue 45093: Fix production navigation menu URl action for going from LKS to app
+  * Revert change from PR747 to createProductURL() so that we go back to always using app action

 ### version 2.138.6
 *Released*: 10 March 2022